Chart Color Schemes

 Box Head - MacMasters Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Box Head - MacMasters Beach has a university degree holding population of 28.4% among residents aged 15+, compared to the Greater Sydney average of 38.0%.
-Bachelor degrees are most prevalent at 18.7%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.2%).
-Vocational credentials are also common, with 39.2% of residents aged 15+ holding such qualifications, including advanced diplomas (12.9%) and certificates (26.3%).
-Educational participation is high, with 26.0% of residents currently enrolled in formal education, broken down into primary (9.6%), secondary (7.2%), and tertiary (3.7%) levels.
+In Box Head - MacMasters Beach trail region, 28.4% of residents aged 15 and above hold university degrees, compared to Greater Sydney's 38.0%.
+This indicates potential for educational development.
+Bachelor degrees are most common at 18.7%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.2%).
+Vocational credentials are prominent with 39.2% of residents aged 15 and above holding them, including advanced diplomas (12.9%) and certificates (26.3%).

 Frequently Asked Questions - Education